Intermittent Fasting: Benefits, Drawbacks and Important Considerations

 Although many adults can and do benefit from fasting, children may not fall under the same umbrella.

-Since studies in this area are virtually non-existent at the time of writing, our children’s dieititians raise a couple of questions arise.
+Since studies in this area are virtually non-existent at the time of writing, our children’s dieititians raise a couple of questions.

 One, will children who fast be less able to concentrate at school?
 Two, do children need food more frequently than adults on account of their higher energy demands of growth?

 Perhaps these questions will be answered in future studies.